kevinlu1248/pyate/README.md

 where `func` is essentially your term extracting algorithm that takes in a corpus (either a string or iterator of strings) and outputs a Pandas Series of term-value pairs of terms and their respective termhoods. `func` is by default `combo_basic`. `args` and `kwargs` are for you to overide default values for the function, which you can find by running `help` (might document later on).

 ## Summary of functions
 Each of `cvalue, basic, combo_basic, weirdness` and `term_extractor` take in a string or an iterator of strings and outputs a Pandas Series of term-value pairs, where higher values indicate higher chance of being a domain specific term.
-Furthermore, `weirdness` and `term_extractor` take a `general_corpus` key word argument which must be an iterator of strings.
+Furthermore, `weirdness` and `term_extractor` take a `general_corpus` key word argument which must be an iterator of strings which defaults to the General Corpus described below.

+All functions only take the string of which you would like to extract terms from as the mandatory input (the `technical_corpus`), as well as other tweakable settings, including `general_corpus` (contrasting corpus for `weirdness` and `term_extractor`), `general_corpus_size`, `verbose` (whether to print a progress bar), `weights`, `smoothing`, `have_single_word` (whether to have a single word count as a phrase) and `threshold`.
+If you have not read the papers and are unfamiliar with the algorithms, I recommend just using the default settings.
+Again, use `help` to find the details regarding each algorithm since they are all different.

 ## General Corpus
 Under `path/to/site-packages/pyate/default_general_domain.csv`, there is a general CSV file of a general corpus, specifically, 3000 random sentences from Wikipedia.
 The source of it can be found at https://www.kaggle.com/mikeortman/wikipedia-sentences.
 Access it using it using the following after installing `pyate`.